gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Challenge_questions.md

 We have three challenges.:

-* If you want more practice running the pipelines outlined in the practical, try Challenge 1:
+* If you want more practice running the pipelines outlined in the practical, try Challenge 1.

 * If you have `IGV` installed on your laptop, and want experience visualising reads in the desktop application (IGV), try Challenge 2.
-(Recommended)

 * If you want a real challenge understanding the [GC bump](Quality_control.md#per-sequence-gc-content), try Challenge 3.

 ## Challenge 1: analyse some human data